Quick Answer: What Does Software Development Outsourcing To India Cost?

 | Product pod | Cross-functional delivery with engineers, QA, PM, and technical leadership. | Strategy, priorities, feedback, and business constraints. | Costs more than raw capacity but can reduce coordination risk. |

 If your internal team already has strong technical leadership, staff augmentation can be efficient.
-If you need an accountable delivery system around the engineers, a managed outsourcing or product pod model is safer.
+If you need an accountable delivery system around the engineers, managed outsourcing or a product pod is safer.
 If you want India-based capacity that behaves like an extension of your company, compare NextPage's your team in India model alongside a broader outsourcing engagement.

 What Should Be Included In The Cost?